openenclave/openenclave/debugger/debugrt/README.md

 debugrt
 ====

-This directory contains the host and enclave side debugger runtimes.

-The host side debugger runtime is built as an object library on Linux.
-On Windows, it is built as a separate DLL: oedebugrt.dll. debugrt implements the binary contract used by the debugger to introspect and debug enclaves.
-It contains the following
+debugrt provides the following as part of the debugger contract:

-- a global, export linked list of enclaves.
+- Exports a global linked-list of enclaves in the current host process.
-- data types used by the SDK to describe enclaves which act as the binary contract for the debugger.
+- Implements the binary data contract for describing enclave debug information.
-- functions to be called by a host application to notify the debugger about enclave creation, enclave termination, thread creation (future), thread deletion (future).
+- Implements functions invoked by the Open Enclave host library to notify the debugger of the following events:
-- On Linux, debugger listens to notifications by putting breakpoints in specific functions.
+-- Enclave creation
+-- Enclave termination
+-- Thread creation (not yet implemented)
+-- Thread deletion (not yet implemented)

+debugrt has implementation differences depending on the host platform:

+- On Linux, debugrt is an object library linked directly into the Open Enclave host library.
+A Linux debugger hooks into event notifications by injecting internal breakpoints into the notification functions and handling the resulting interrupts.
-- On Windows, debugger listens to RaiseException events raised by the runtime.

-The enclave side runtime consists of
+- On Windows, debugrt is a DLL loaded at runtime.
+A Windows debugger hooks into event notifications by handling exceptions raised by the enclave runtime via RaiseException() as part of the notification functions.
-- function to detect whether debugger has been attached or not.
-- raise C++ exception thrown event to the debugger.

 Note:
-Enclave side does not make ocalls to communicate with the debugger.
-Doing so will cause extract entries in the stack for ocall.
-Instead it uses int 3 preceeded by a known pattern of bytes to raise a debug event that the debugger understands to be a special message by scanning the pattern preceeding the int 3.
+To avoid modifying the enclave stack when communicating with the debugger, the enclave runtime generates an interrupt with the `INT3` instruction instead of making an ocall to the host.
+The `INT3` invocation is preceeded by a well-known pattern of bytes as defined in the debugger contract, and the debugger is expected to scanfor this pattern when handling the interrupt.